PLACES TO VISIT IN RAJASTHAN

 Wind up in the narrow lanes and capture through your eyes the little blue houses like that in Jodhpur.
 A colossal palace above the fills in the background of this tinker town makes up for a star attraction.

 As a matter of fact, little temples around every corner will give you an odd sense of peace and contentment while you roam about this grounded, yet so spectacular town in Rajasthan.

-How about climbing mountains in a mold of the desert?
+How about climbing mountains in the mold of the desert?
 Sounds polar?

-Mount Abu will be your one true pit stop on your journey to achieve a travel contentment.
+Mount Abu will be your one true pit stop on your journey to achieve travel contentment.